traefik/traefik/docs/content/middlewares/buffering.md

 ### `maxRequestBodyBytes`

-With the `maxRequestBodyBytes` option, you can configure the maximum allowed body size for the request (in Bytes).
+The `maxRequestBodyBytes` option configures the maximum allowed body size for the request (in bytes).

-If the request exceeds the allowed size, it is not forwarded to the service and the client gets a `413 (Request Entity Too Large)` response.
+If the request exceeds the allowed size, it is not forwarded to the service, and the client gets a `413 (Request Entity Too Large)` response.

 ```yaml tab="Docker"
 labels: